-These are non-oatmeal-containing butterscotch cookies with a rich brown butter flavor and a texture similar to chocolate chip cookies.
-They’re tender on the outside and the edges are crispy.
+The cookies have a rich brown butter flavor and a texture similar to chocolate chip cookies.
+They’re tender and chewy on the outside and the edges are crispy.
 I think the cornstarch might play a part in that.
 And chocolate chips work too!

 Browned Butter Macadamia Butterscotch Cookies